Pandoc Compatibility

 - Pandoc’s Markdown (

-) - CommonMark-based formats, particularly CommonMark with Pandoc extension
+--from markdown) - CommonMark-based formats, particularly CommonMark with Pandoc extension

 (

---from commonmark_x
+--from commonmark_x)

 There are no limitations on output formats.

-Notice that the Codebraid command-line option --overwrite
+Notice that the Codebraid command-line option --overwrite is required to

-should typically be run in the same
+overwrite existing files. codebraid should typically be run in the same

 directory as the document, so that the default working directory for code is